From User Surveys to Telemetry-Driven AI Agents: Exploring the Potential of Personalized Productivity Solutions: Limitations Future Work

-Despite the valuable insights gained from this study, some limitations should be considered when interpreting the findings and generalizing the results.
-One key limitation was the sample size and diversity, which may not have been large enough or sufficiently diverse in terms of demographics, professional backgrounds, and technology expertise to capture the full range of preferences, experiences, and productivity patterns among users.
-This lack of diversity could limit the generalizability of our findings to broader populations and contexts.
-The study's duration may also not have been long enough to fully assess the effects of the personalized productivity agent, dashboard visualization, and narrative summary, as participants may require more time to adapt to these tools and strategies.
-It is essential to acknowledge the potential influence of using different prompts on the generated outputs by GPT-4.
-As the AI model relies heavily on the input prompts provided, variations in these prompts can lead to dramatically different results, which could affect the overall consistency and reliability of the findings.
-The language model's performance is highly sensitive to the phrasing and structure of the prompts, and even subtle changes might result in significantly different responses.
-Consequently, the outcomes derived from multiple iterations of prompts may not always be directly comparable, and this limitation should be considered when interpreting the results and drawing conclusions based on the AI-generated content.
+In addition, while we developed prompts through iterative testing, we did not conduct systematic prompt engineering to optimize the balance between accuracy and computational cost.
 Also of note are the occasional hallucinations exhibited by GPT-4 and its poor ability to perform calculations accurately.
 As a result, we refrained from asking the agent to generate additional summary information or perform complex calculations, which could have potentially provided more insights into the productivity patterns.
+While we did not systematically analyze the chat transcripts for hallucinations, it is noteworthy that none of the participants reported experiencing incorrect or hallucinated information in their open-ended survey responses about the agent's performance.
 In our survey methodology (Appendix~\ref{sec:user_experience}), detailed questions about the interactive agent were followed by queries on the solutions' strengths, weaknesses, and suggestions (Q28, Q29).
 This sequence could potentially induce a response bias, where participants' views on the agent's performance might have disproportionately influenced their assessment of its strengths and weaknesses.
 While we aimed for a comprehensive understanding of user experiences and randomized other aspects of the study including Q27 which explicitly asks for the benefits and drawbacks of each presentation method immediately after interacting with that method, future studies may benefit from randomizing the order of these questions to mitigate any potential bias.